October 18

 Examples for how upper structure chords are used

-The following video gives 4 short examples demonstrating how Upper Structure Chords are used in different jazz and pop music genres.
+The following video gives 4 short examples for how Upper Structure Chords can be used in different jazz and pop music genres.

-As demonstrated in the above video Upper Structure Chords are a great device for creating beautiful voicings with ease.
+As you could see in the video, those Upper Structure Chords are a great devices for creating beautiful voicings with ease.

 By the way, those Upper Structure Chords are not only helpful to our keyboard playing.
 Skilled music arrangers and improvisers use them as well.